-Should 16/17 year olds be given the vote?
+Should 16/17-year-olds be given the vote?
 No, quite simply.
 Why would we do that?

 It would boost turnout – so what?
+And would it?
 It doesn’t boost the adult turnout.
 It doesn’t guarantee a ‘better result’ or the edge to one party over another either and to seek that through this change would be appallingly cynical and undemocratic.
 All lowering the age would do is add to the numbers overall and probably make this demographic directly subject to the most abusive and nigh-on corrupting propaganda.

-I know 16/17 year olds who are more switched on than some adults – well, so what?
+I know 16/17-year-olds who are more switched on than some adults – well, so what?
 Those adults were sixteen and seventeen once too.
 The fact that some teenagers are more savvy – which is actually a generalised and rather subjective reality to start with – is merely an observation about human nature and not a reason for adding to the numbers.
 It’s no secret or great mystery that some people are more engaged with their environment than others, or that some people ‘mature’ faster than others, or that some seem to never reach maturity, no matter how many years they have.
 By that measure we could introduce a competency test and make it mandatory to any age group.
 By that token we could withdraw the vote from stupid people – again subjective; again undemocratic – however tempting the notion is.
 I read an opinion yesterday which went my daughter is 16 and I’m sure she could be trusted to vote sensibly – Well, whoop di doo!
 I could have said the same of mine at that age!
 Actually I could have said that about one of my kids at the age of eight but I wouldn’t dream of legislating based on such a subjective bit of good fortune.

 The problem is they’re not taught politics at school – Some people argue that the only barrier to lowering the voting age is the lack of political education in school.
 I never wanted my kids taught ‘politics’ per se – and most certainly not one restricted to current party assignations.
 The school curriculum regarding our civic rights and responsibilities and the complexity of our democratic processes is woefully inadequate, to be sure and this needs addressing but it does not follow that this is the only argument against lowering the voting age.
 Nor should the intent of such a syllabus be the politicisation of our young.
 Parents and the Media would seem to do quite enough of that.
 The intent should be that people leave school understanding the purpose of our system and the way it works and thereby being able to think for themselves, critically, based on the facts.
 Opinion is best formed when accompanied by facts.
 The political is personal and the personal is political – that is politicisation enough.
 The last thing our young need is to be herded by yet more doctrinal thinking, even by good intent.